By: Sharon Aron Baron

 “We’re creating a culture where you can enjoy helping people –– because helping people isn’t always getting out and chasing people and arresting the bad guys.
 That’s just a tiny percentage of what we do.
 The more significant portion is being available and accessible to people and understanding and building relationships.
 So we want to try to create an environment where we are accessible.”

-To better help communications between residents and police, they’re going to look into getting their own social media accounts because Cirminiello said he’s “big into social media.”
+To better help communications between residents and police, they will look into getting their social media accounts because Cirminiello said he’s “big into social media.”

 “The city welcomed us with open arms, including Mr. Gelin.”